JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Colleges/Hoorcollege 5 Taal en communicatie.md

 [[Propositionele inhoudsvoorwaarde]] - belofte: concerns future act of the speaker, inhoud moet voldoen
 request: concerns future act of the hearer
 Vraag:
+de feiten in die beschreven worden in de zin.

 [[Voorbereidende voorwaarde]] - Belofte moet gaan over toekomstige handeling van de spreker Acts is in the interest of the hearer; Speaker was not supposed to do it anyway; Speaker is able to do it, Als dit niet is voldaan dan is het zinloos/overbodig